hannobraun/caterpillar/README.md

 [2024-06-03](https://capi.hannobraun.com/daily/2024-06-03), and
 [2024-06-05](https://capi.hannobraun.com/daily/2024-06-05).

-### Minimalism over readability, for now
+### Minimalism over convenience, for now

-For the time being, all control flow concepts (conditionals and iteration) map to a single primitive, pattern matching functions.
-And those pattern-matching functions have to be written out explicitly.

-This is not always the most readable, but it keeps complexity low.
-The plan is to add syntax sugar for various common control flow constructs in the future.
-And by then, it will be clearer where special syntax is actually a benefit, and where the simple solution will do.
+For the time being, to make iterating on the language easier, simplicity trumps convenience.
+This means that a small number of concepts is used to cover a wide range of use cases.

+To give a concrete examples, pattern-matching functions are the single tool used to represent all control flow (both conditionals, via the pattern matching; and iteration, via recursion).

+This is sometimes more verbose than more specific constructs, which makes the language less convenient to write and harder to read.
+For now, I consider this to be an acceptable trade-off.

+Later on, it will make more and more sense to add syntax sugar, thereby increasing convenience, while under the hood still mapping the new syntax to simple primitives.

 The following daily thoughts provide more context:
 [2024-07-24](https://capi.hannobraun.com/daily/2024-07-24),